htrgouvea/research/_posts/management/2023-05-30-context-metrics.md

 Anyway, I brought here some support metrics more inclined towards Human Resources teams, but we can certainly think of others focused on the support team, sales, etc.

-The final conclusion is: don't just look at your metrics, be a good match for other leaders and contribute, whether by consuming, charging, or simply giving visibility to your team's situation.
+The final conclusion is: don't just look at your metrics, be a good match for other leaders and contribute, whether by consuming, charging or simply giving visibility to your team's situation.